 It's eliminating the idea of a "passive yes" (which includes things like someone removing their clothes) and is replacing it with outright declarations that someone is enjoying a sexual experience, before it continues.

-Poore says the idea of enthusiastic consent can be difficult for some people to wrap their heads around, because of the different ways in which women and men are socialized.
-"Women have been historically socialized to not proactively communicate interest and willingness for sex," she says.
-But men can also fall victim to their socialization.
+Poore says the idea of enthusiastic consent can be difficult for some people to wrap their heads around, because of the different ways in which women and men are socialised.
+"Women have been historically socialised to not proactively communicate interest and willingness for sex," she says.
+But men can also fall victim to their socialisation.
 "Men aren't taught that they're allowed to say, 'I don't want to go further than this,' which makes them susceptible to sexual violence as well," Poore adds.

 So how can you ensure that both you and your partner are engaging in enthusiastic consent?
 Poore suggests changing when you have conversations about sex.
 "So many people ask after the fact, 'Did you like that?'" she says.
 "Instead, we should be having these conversations before or even during sexual intercourse."
 Before you sleep with someone, talk about what you like in bed and what is an absolute boundary for you.
 "It doesn't have to be completely clinical or sanitary," Poore says.
 In fact, talking about what you want in bed can be a major turn on, which can lead seamlessly into some sexy foreplay.

 It's important to check in during sex, too — especially if you're moving into a more intense position.
 "Asking, 'Is this okay?' or, 'Does this feel good?' are easy ways to check how your partner is doing during sex," Poore says.
 She also points out that it's important to keep an eye on your partner's body language.
 "If they suddenly tense up, or you sense a bit of fear or discomfort in their eyes, it's always better to check in than to keep going."